vechain/vechain-docs/developer-resources/sdks-and-providers/dapp-kit/README.md

 ## Key Features

-The vechain dApp kit is designed to make it easy to interact with all vechain thor compatible wallets
+The vechain dApp kit is designed to make it easy to interact with all VechainThor compatible wallets

 1. **Wallet Management**: Connex was designed with Sync / Sync2 in mind, so this library provides an additional layer on top, making it easier to manage multiple wallets.
 2. **Wallet Selection**: The `@vechain/dapp-kit-ui` library provides multiple components to make it easy to select and connect to a wallet.